Sjoerd-de-Witte/vb/Foodboost_project.md

-# This is all for the FoodBoost project
+# Foodboost project
-So here I created some files with my gravity generating genius
+Our main goal with the FoodBoost project was to predict if someone would like certain